 3. Ceiling to Multifamily Buffer Boundary.
 When the ceiling of the Attached Dwelling Unit has non-exterior, non-attic space directly above that has no heating or cooling system or the space is not designed to maintain space conditions at 78 °F (26 °C) \pm 5°F for cooling and 68 °F (20 °C) \pm 5°F for heating, it is considered "ceiling to Multifamily Buffer Boundary."
-4. Ceiling to Unrated Conditioned Space When the ceiling of the Attached Dwelling Unit has unrated space directly above, which may be another Dwelling Unit or another conditioned space in the building, that is conditioned by a heating or cooling system designed to maintain space conditions at 78 °F (26 °C) \pm 5°F for cooling and 68 °F (20 °C) \pm 5°F for heating, it is considered "ceiling to Unrated Conditioned Space."
-Construction type Determine ceiling construction type.
+4. Ceiling to Unrated Conditioned Space When the ceiling of the Attached Dwelling Unit has unrated space directly above, which may be another Dwelling Unit or another conditioned space in the building, that is conditioned by a heating or cooling system designed to maintain space conditions at 78 °F (26 °C) ± 5°F for cooling and 68 °F (20 °C) ± 5°F for heating, it is considered "ceiling to Unrated Conditioned Space."
+Construction type Determine and record ceiling construction type.
 Framed ceilings fall into two categories.
 1. Roof on exposed beams or rafters.
-When you look up from inside the room, you will see exposed beams or rafters. exterior attic Interior exterior exterior Interior 2.
-Finished framed ceiling .
+When you look up from inside the room, you will see exposed beams or rafters. exterior exterior Interior 2.
+Finished framed ceiling.
 When a ceiling is framed, but you cannot see the framing because the ceiling is finished with drywall, plaster or paneling, record it as a finished framed ceiling.
-A floor that extends horizontally beyond the story below and is exposed to the exterior underneath is considered